Petrobras may sell stakes in Marlim, Papa-Terra oilfields

-NEW YORK, Dec 4 (Reuters) - Brazilian state-run oil firm Petrobras is considering putting additional stakes in significant offshore oilfields up for sale, executives said on Wednesday, as the company continues to aggressively de-leverage.
+NEW YORK (Reuters) - Brazilian state-run oil firm Petrobras is considering putting additional stakes in significant offshore oilfields up for sale, executives said on Wednesday, as the company continues to aggressively de-leverage.

 In a presentation, the executives said they may sell stakes in the Marlim field, as well as the firm’s majority stake in the Papa-Terra field, both located in Brazil’s offshore Campos Basin.